Grids-and-Guides/osff-documentation/docs/Getting Started.md

 sidebar_position: 2
 ---

-# OSFF - Open Serverless Function Framework

 # Getting Started

-Welcome to **OSFF (Open Serverless Function Framework)** – a lightweight, modular framework for building, organizing, and deploying AWS Lambda functions using TypeScript and CDK.
+Welcome to **Dual Serve** – a lightweight, modular framework for building, organizing, and deploying AWS Lambda functions using TypeScript and CDK.

 ### Prerequisites